gulfiliz/gulfiliz.github.io/_posts/2025-08-27-spontaneous-symmetry-breaking-deep.md

 ## VIII.
 The Landau Theory of Phase Transitions

-Lev Landau (1937) developed a general framework for SSB — before the field-theoretic formulation.
+Lev Landau (1937) developed a general framework for SSB, before the field-theoretic formulation.

 **The order parameter:**